 Nayla holds a degree in Social Communication Sciences from Universidad de Buenos Aires (UBA) and continues her studies in Social Anthropology at Universidad Nacional de Córdoba (UNC), where she focuses on social protests, politics and women's empowerment.

 Email: mikaela.fredrikson [@] rightlivelihood.org

 Phone: +46 (0)70 407 03 25

 Mikaela is a Communications Officer based in our Stockholm office.
-Her responsibilities cover a variety of tasks such as daily media monitoring and administration of the website.
-She is also in charge of the digital media archive and works closely with the Digital Communications Manager to support the team with content and graphic production.
+Her responsibilities include overseeing Right Livelihood’s design work, the production of graphics and printed materials, maintaining the digital media archive and supporting the Digital Communications Manager with tasks related to the website and social media.

-She has a Bachelor’s Degree in Peace and Conflict Studies and has previous international experience in global development in Argentina, Australia and Indonesia.
+She has a Bachelor’s Degree in Peace and Conflict Studies and has previous international experience in global development in Argentina and Australia.

 Public Relations Advisor

 Email: johannes [@] rightlivelihood.org